 – Hotel pick-ups and drop-offs cost + 15 euro per reservation (not per person).
 The pick-ups or drop-offs must be reserved during the process of reservation.

 – Transfers with a comfortable air-conditioned vehicle

 – Rila Monastery main museum – 8 lv (approx. 4 euro)

 – Roman Theater – 6 lv (approx. 3 euro)

 – Plovdiv’s Ethnographic Museum – 5 lv (approx. 2.5 euro)

 There is a dress code for entering the monastery.
 People wearing short skirts and trousers (above knee) are not allowed to enter.
 Women shoud have their shoulders covered.
 Rila Monastery is in the mountain and usually it is colder/cooler than in Sofia.

 Plovdiv Dress appropriately for the season.
-The weather in Plovdiv is usually sunnier and warmer than in Sofia, while in Koprivshtitsa is usually cooler.
-Wear comfortable walking shoes /no high heel!/.Streets are cobbled.
+The weather in Plovdiv is usually sunnier and warmer than in Sofia.
+Wear comfortable walking shoes /no high heels!/.Streets are cobbled.

 7:00 am (hotel pick-ups are prior this time)